whaynes/STCW23/jekyll/_assessments/OICEW-8E2A.md

 <tr><td>

 {% capture behavior %}
-{% do Make, fabricate %} a temporary repair using a prefabricated repair clamp, or
+{% do fabricate, Make %} a temporary repair using a prefabricated repair clamp, or

 {% endcapture %}